What we do

 Careers Leaders & Teachers Conference

-This free annual one-day conference provides teachers, careers leaders and educational professionals with the latest updates from across the sector.
-It also provides an opportunity for attendees to take part in various CPD sessions and meet staff from our academic faculties and professional services.
+This free annual one-day conference provides teachers, careers leaders and educational professional with the latest updates across the sector.